felias-fogg/OldMiniCoreFork/README.md

 # MiniCore
 [![MiniCore forum thread](https://img.shields.io/badge/support-forum-blue.svg)](https://forum.arduino.cc/index.php?topic=412070.0)

+*This is a debug-enabled fork of MCUDude's MiniCore.*

 An Arduino core for the ATmega328, ATmega168, ATmega88, ATmega48 and ATmega8, all running the [Urboot](#write-to-own-flash) bootloader.
 This core requires at least Arduino IDE v1.8, where v1.8.9 or newer is recommended.
 IDE 2.x should also work.